On the freedom in representing quantum operations: A Gauge-Invariant Measure for Gate-Sets

 The gauge freedom prevents one from using conventional distance measures to faithfully evaluate the quality of individual quantum operations.
 Note that our discussion is carried out in the absence of any additional errors such as finite-counting, and in a real experiment the situation becomes even more complicated.
 Fundamentally, this problem is due to the limited information that can be gained from experimental probabilities.
 A gauge-transformation re-assigns state, gate, and measurement ``errors'' by adjusting their relative appearance in different representations, while keeping the experimental measurables unchanged, although some degrees of freedom can be fixed by convention (e.g., that the state preparation is diagonal in the $Z$ eigenbasis).

 We now propose a gauge-invariant figure of merit for a \textit{gate-set}.
 As far as we know, this is the first fully gauge-invariant measure, addressing a problem raised in Ref.~\cite{blume2015turbocharging}.
 Let $\Phi$ denote the gate-set $\{\mathds{S}, \mathds{G}, \mathds{M}\}$ and $C$ denote a particular experiment with input state $\rho \in \mathds{S}$, measurement $M \in \mathds{M}$, and a set of $m$ gates $\mc{G}_1...\mc{G}_m$ each selected from $\mathds{G}$.
-The only observable properties of the experiment $C$ is the probability distribution over outcomes.
+The only observable property of an experiment $C$ is the probability distribution over outcomes.
 We can quantify the error of the experiment by the total variation distance between the observed and ideal distributions over outcomes,

-where the tilde represents real versions of the operations.
-The total variation distance is a metric over probability distributions.
+where the tilde represents real versions of the operations, and the subscript $i$ denotes different measurement operators such that $\sum_i M_i = I$.
+For a particular experiment, this number only depends on outcome probabilities, and therefore is gauge-invariant by definition.
+The total variation distance is a metric between two probability distributions (for further motivation and background on this metric, see chapter 4.1 of~\cite{levin2017markov}).
 Denoting the set of all experiments with $m$ gates by $\mathds{A}_{m}$, we further define the \textit{Mean Variation Error} (MVE) over $\mathds{A}_{m}$ with the underlying gate-set $\Phi$ as